joelaporte9/joelaporte.org/README.md

 # joelaporte.org
 joelaporte.org is my personal website

-joelaporte.org is my personal website

 To make this app your own, follow the steps below:

 1.) clone this repository however you wish to do so, i.e .zip, git clone...
 2.)
 Navigate to the frontend folder - cd fontend
 3.)
 Run: npm install to install frontend packeges
 4.)
 Run: npm build to build the project together, take the newly created build